 Treatment selection depends on a number of factors, including the individual’s communication needs, the presence and severity of co-occurring conditions (e.g., cerebral palsy, apraxia of speech, aphasia, or progressive neurological diseases), and the individual’s communication needs, including language(s) used and consideration of belief systems and other cultural elements.

-Once an AAC system is selected, intervention will initially focus on training the individual and his or her family/caregivers in how to use the device (i.e., operational competence).
-Interventions quickly move toward incorporating use of the AAC system into a naturalistic environment and using the system to address broader communication goals such as language and literacy development and social interaction.
+Once an AAC system is selected, intervention will initially focus on training the individual and their family/caregivers in how to use the device and/or system components (i.e., operational competence).
+Interventions should incorporate use of the AAC system into a naturalistic environment and address using the system to target broader communication goals such as language and literacy development and social interaction.

-Below are brief descriptions of both general and specific treatment approaches and instructional strategies for AAC intervention, listed in alphabetical order.
+Below are brief descriptions of both general and specific treatment approaches and instructional strategies for AAC intervention.
 Some are prescribed interventions with specified procedures, and some are more general approaches to language organization and/or system presentation.

 This list is not exhaustive, and the inclusion of any specific treatment approach does not imply endorsement from ASHA.

-Augmented input—also called “natural aided language" or “aided language modeling”—is a receptive language training approach in which the communication partner provides spoken words along with AAC symbols during communication tasks (e.g., partner points to the AAC symbols while simultaneously talking).
+Augmented input—also called “natural aided language,” “aided language stimulation,” or “aided language modeling”—is a receptive language training approach in which the communication partner provides spoken words along with AAC symbols during communication tasks (e.g., partner points to the AAC symbols while simultaneously talking).

 Augmented input is based on the concept that language input provides a model for language development.
-This approach can lead to increased symbol comprehension in young AAC users and in users with severe cognitive or intellectual disabilities (Binger & Light, 2007; Drager et. al., 2006, 2010), as well as increased symbol comprehension and production (Binger & Light, 2007; Goossens', Crain, & Elder, 1992; M. Harris & Reichle, 2004).
+This approach can lead to increased symbol comprehension in young AAC users and in users with severe cognitive or intellectual disabilities (Binger & Light, 2007; Drager et al., 2006, 2010), as well as increased symbol comprehension and production (Binger & Light, 2007; C. Goossens, 1992; M. D. Harris & Reichle, 2004).
 In fact, this approach can be effective for participants of many differing ages/disabilities/language skills (O’Neill et al., 2018).

 Behavioral interventions are used to teach desired behaviors and are based on behavioral/operant principles of learning (i.e., differential reinforcement, modeling, prompting, and fading).
-Behavioral methods involve examining antecedents that elicit a behavior, along with the consequences that follow the behavior.
-Adjustments in this chain are made to increase desired behaviors and/or decrease inappropriate ones.
+Behavioral methods involve examining antecedents that elicit a behavior and the consequences that follow that behavior.
+Adjustments are made to increase desired behaviors and/or decrease inappropriate ones.
 Behavioral interventions range from one-to-one discrete trial instruction to naturalistic approaches.

-DTT is a one-to-one instructional approach using behavioral methods to teach skills in small, incremental steps in a systematic, controlled fashion.
+Discrete trial training (DTT) is a one-to-one instructional approach that uses behavioral methods to teach skills in small systematic steps.
 The teaching opportunity is a discrete trial with a clearly identified antecedent and consequence (e.g., reinforcement in the form of praise or tangible rewards) for desired behaviors.
-DTT is most often used for skills that (a) learners are not initiating on their own, (b) have a clear, correct procedure, and (c) can be taught in a one-to-one setting.
+DTT is most often used for skills that (a) learners are not initiating on their own; (b) have a clear, correct procedure; and (c) can be taught in a one-to-one setting.
 It may be difficult to generalize learning via DTT beyond the setting in which a skill is learned.

 Milieu therapy includes a range of methods—including incidental teaching, time delay, and mand-model procedures—that are integrated into a child’s natural environment.
 It includes training in everyday environments and during activities that take place throughout the day, rather than only at “therapy time.”
-Milieu language teaching and other related procedures offer systematic approaches for prompting children to expand their repertoire of communication functions and to use increasingly complex language skills (Kaiser, Yoder, & Keetz, 1992; Kasari et al., 2014).
+Milieu language teaching and other related procedures offer systematic approaches for prompting children to expand their repertoire of communication functions and to use increasingly complex language skills (Kaiser et al., 1992; Kasari et al., 2014).

-Incidental teaching is a teaching technique that uses behavioral procedures to teach elaborated language; naturally occurring teaching opportunities are provided, based on the individual’s interests.
-The clinician reinforces the individual’s attempts to communicate as these attempts get closer to the desired communication behavior (McGee, Morrier, & Daly, 1999).
-Incidental teaching requires initiation by the individual, which serves to begin a language teaching episode.
+Incidental teaching is a teaching technique that uses behavioral procedures to teach elaborated language.
+Naturally occurring teaching opportunities are provided, based on the individual’s interests.
+The clinician reinforces the individual’s attempts to communicate as these attempts get closer to the desired communication behavior (McGee et al., 1999).
+The individual should initiate contact, which begins a language teaching episode.
 If the person does not initiate, an expectant look and a time delay might be sufficient to prompt language use.
 The clinician can prompt with a question (e.g., “What do you want?”) or model a request (e.g., “Say: I need paint.”).

-Using this approach, the clinician teaches the individual an initial set of core vocabulary.
-This core set often consists of common words used by most people across contexts.
-This approach also takes into account vocabulary used by typically communicating peers and any additional words needed by the user, based on input from members of the community (e.g., family members, teachers).
+In Core Vocabulary Approach the clinician teaches the individual an initial set of core vocabulary that often consists of common words used across contexts.
+This approach considers vocabulary used by typically communicating peers and any additional words needed by the user based on input from members of the community (e.g., family members, teachers).
 Often, words from the initial set remain in the same location to minimize demands on memory and motor planning as more words are added to the AAC display; however, the extent to which this can happen varies depending on the AAC system.
-The variety of word types (pronouns, verbs, descriptors, question words, etc.) used in a core vocabulary approach allows the individual to express a variety of communicative functions such as asking questions, requesting, rejecting, protesting, commenting, and describing.
+The variety of word types (pronouns, verbs, descriptors, question words, etc.) used in a core vocabulary approach allows the individual to complete various communicative functions, such as asking questions, requesting, rejecting, protesting, commenting, and describing.

-Often the first focus of linguistic intervention for the AAC user involves development of functional communication skills, including expressing wants and needs, gaining attention, indicating preferences, and protesting.
-For example, individuals can be taught to make requests by using symbols, objects, or words to indicate desired objects or actions (Johnston, Reichle, Feeley, & Jones, 2012).
+Development of functional communication skills training (e.g., expressing wants and needs, gaining attention, indicating preferences, and protesting) is often the first focus of linguistic intervention for the AAC user.
+For example, individuals can be taught to make requests by using symbols, objects, or words to indicate desired objects or actions (Johnston et al., 2012).
 Functional communication skills help minimize communication breakdowns and reduce the occurrence of challenging behaviors (Carr & Durand, 1985; Mirenda, 1997).

 Language Acquisition Through Motor Planning (LAMP) is a therapeutic approach based on neurological and motor learning principles that uses a high-tech AAC system to provide the child with opportunities to initiate activity, engage in communication around activities of their choice, and access consistent motor plans to locate vocabulary (Potts & Satterfield, 2013).

-Picture Exchange Communication System (PECS) is a specific, manualized intervention program for individuals with ASD and other developmental disabilities that is intended to shape a child’s expressive communication abilities using prompting and reinforcement strategies.
+Picture Exchange Communication System (PECS) is a low-tech intervention program for individuals with ASD and other developmental disabilities that is intended to shape a child’s expressive communication abilities using prompting and reinforcement strategies.
 PECS is a specific approach with specific implementation parameters.
 PECS is based on applied behavior analysis.
-PECS training consists of six progressive instructional phases:
+PECS training consists of six progressive instructional phases.

-Total communication (TC) is a holistic approach to communication that promotes the use of all modes of communication, including sign language, spoken language, gestures, facial expression, and environmental cues such as pictures and sounds.
-Although TC is most commonly associated with approaches to educating children who are deaf or hard of hearing (Denton, 1976), it has also been used with other populations, such as individuals with ASD (e.g., Nunes, 2008; Wong & Wong, 1991).
+Total communication (TC) is a holistic approach to communication that promotes the use of all modes of communication, including sign language, spoken language, gestures, facial expressions, and environmental cues such as pictures and sounds.
+TC has also been used with populations such as individuals with ASD (e.g., Nunes, 2008; Wong & Wong, 1991).

-Video-based instruction (also called “video modeling”) is an observational mode of teaching that uses video recordings to provide a model of the target behavior or skill.
+Video-based instruction (also called “video modeling”) is an observational mode of teaching that uses video recordings to provide a model of a desired communication behavior.
 Video recordings of such a behavior (e.g., appropriate use of an AAC device) are watched and imitated by a learner.
 The learner’s attempts to incorporate learned communication behaviors can also be videotaped for later review.

 Visual prompting strategies can help increase an individual’s ability to independently initiate tasks, sustain participation in an activity, perform multistep tasks, and participate in an increased variety of activities.